Reporting Work-Related Injuries

 Humber is committed to providing a safe work environment for all staff and endeavors to reduce workplace risks that may lead to accidents and personal injury.
 In the unfortunate circumstance that a work-related injury does occur, it is important to know how to respond.
 The information below outlines the first steps involved in injury treatment and reporting.

-All injuries which occur on Humber property, or occur during work-related off campus activities, must be reported to your supervisor and Health and Safety Services.
+All injuries which occur on Humber property, or occur during work-related off campus activities (including working from home), must be reported to your supervisor and Occupational Health & Safety Services.

 If you are injured during the course of your work, obtain medical attention through one of the following options: